luyadev/luya/docs/guide/app-admin-module-assets.md

 > The asset bundle itself should always stored in a `assets` folder where the resource files for the asset should always located in a `resources` folder.

-### Embed the asset
+### Embedding the assets

-To embed the above created example asset file stored in your admin module you hav to add the asset bundle into the {{\luya\base\AdminModuleInterface::getAdminAssets()}} method of the belonging `Module.php` file as shown below:
+To embed the above created example asset file which is stored in your admin module you have to add the asset bundle into the {{\luya\base\AdminModuleInterface::getAdminAssets()}} method of the belonging `Module.php` file as shown below:

 ```php
 <?php